weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 This solution is different from `pipeline controller` in that the three responsibilities are split

-1. Notify deployment changes: ingestion is done via weave gitops api. the event is written in pipeline resource.
+1. Notify deployment changes: ingestion is done via weave gitops api.
+The event is written in pipeline resource.
 2. Determine whether a promotion is needed: pipeline controller watches for changes in pipeline.
 3. Execute the promotion: extracted to a kubernetes job layer.